×

 When we asked people what advice they would give someone preparing to move to Lake Chapala, they said:

 "Expatriates should learn at least basic Spanish before moving to Lake Chapala, as English is not widely spoken.
 Mexico has different immigration laws than other countries and expatriates should research the necessary documents required to live and work in the area.
 Climate can be a factor for relocation and Lake Chapala has semi-tropical climate with mild winters and hot summers.
 Before relocating to this area, expatriates should also research the cost of living, infrastructure, available healthcare and recreational activities in the area.
-Mexico also has community organizations specifically for expatriates which provide helpful information and regular activities," remarked one expat in Lake Chapala, Mexico.
+Mexico also has community organizations specifically for expatriates which provide helpful information and regular activities," said one expat in Lake Chapala.

 "Do your research.
 Figure out what is really important to you.
 There is so much to do here and lots of people who speak English.
 The locals are very friendly.
 There are always exceptions but we have been very happy.
 It is a noisy country and there is dust.
 Bill is a musician and does sound for many of the productions and I am a quilter.
 There is a theater group, a community choir, an art society and a multitude of clubs, restaurants, live music that you will recognize.
 Medical care is good and you will find alternative as well as traditional medicine.
 You will see donkey carts and BMWs sharing the road.
 Working is a problem since jobs are reserved for the citizens so planning on working here may not happen," remarked one expat who made the move to Lake Chapala.